pgk/fft.js/README.md

 fft.js
 ------

-A straightforward implementation of the (Danielson - Lanczos) fft algorithm in pure JavaScript.
+A straightforward implementation of the (Danielson - Lanczos) fft algorithm in pure JavaScript, along with the necessary helpers to deal with more audio - like signals